Nix-wie-weg/ruby-style-guide/README.md

     $ git config --global core.autocrlf true
     ```

+* End each file with a blank newline
 * Don't use `;` to separate statements and expressions.
 As a
   corollary - use one expression per line.